Regional Hydrogen Hubs Program (Transferred to Hubs Webpage)

 AUD$526 million allocated – as included in the October 2022-23 federal budget released on 25 October 2022

-This funding program, while not a ‘project’ per se, is included in HyResource to take account of its significant size and potential to support several hydrogen hub locations progressing to the next stages of the project life cycle.
+(This funding program, while not a ‘project’ per se, was originally included in HyResource – Projects to take account of its significant size and potential to support several hydrogen hub locations progressing to the next stages of the project life cycle.
+An overview of the Australian Government’s support for Hub development opportunities across Australia is now included in the HyResource – Hubs Webpage.)

 Australia’s National Hydrogen Strategy was released in November 2019.
 The Strategy describes an adaptive approach to industry development (being ready to move quickly to scale up as signs of large-scale markets emerge) using a ‘review-revise-adapt’ feedback loop that would support and refine actions as technology and markets change.